Who can refer to speech and language therapy?

 • If the resources were not useful, why not?

-If there is not adequate evidence of you accessing the resources on the website, the referral may be rejected with the view that these resources need to be accessed first.
+If there is not adequate evidence of you accessing the resources on the website, the referral may be rejected with the view that these need to be accessed first.

 No votes yet.